The Best Adrenal Fatigue Supplements + How to use them

 • Phosphatidylserine: Phosphatidylserine has been shown to reduce cortisol levels if taken in doses up to 600mg per day.
 Use 4-6 capsules at night (each capsule is 100mg) and recheck cortisol levels in 2-3 months.

 • Ashwagandha: Ashwagandha is an adaptogen that can actually help to lower cortisol levels, boost libido, and may help with weight loss.
-You can read more about ashwagandha in this comprehensive post
+You can read more about ashwagandha here.

 • Melatonin: Melatonin has been shown to reduce cortisol levels (4) and may actually help improve your sleep at night.
 Even if you are sleeping well, melatonin can still help reduce cortisol levels and should be considered.
-Dosages vary from 1-3mg, but starting with 3mg is generally tolerated unless you are very sensitive.
+As far as dosing is concerned, start with a very low dose (0.1 mg to 0.5mg).

 #1.
 Adrenal Adaptogens (Ashwagandha)